DouglasGo8/oracle-plsql/complete-plsql/README.md

 * Created in the host environment

 ### Composite Types
+* Records and Collections
  * Records - Represents one entire record of table just one row
-* Nested tables store data within indexes starting increasing by index
+ * Collection Type 1.
+Nested tables store data within indexes starting increased by index
-* Varrays works like predefined bounded length array
+ * Collection Type 2.
+Varrays works like predefined bounded length array
-* Associated Arrays index by any value positive or negative
+ * Collection Type 3.
+Associated Arrays index by any value positive or negative
  * In memory tables used to work with DML DDL etc in memory way